Hypocoercivity of the linearized BGK-equation with stochastic coefficients

-{\bf \centerline{ Abstract}} In this paper we study the effect of randomness on a linearized BGK-model in one dimension.
+{\bf abstract:} We consider an approximation of the Boltzmann equation, the Bathnagar-Gross-Krook (BGK) equation.
+This equation is used in many applications because it is very efficient in numerical simulations.
+In this paper we study the effect of randomness on a BGK-model.
 We prove exponential decay rate to a global equilibrium.
-We will further discuss the decay rate of the $n$-th derivative with respect to the stochastic variable of the solutions.
-Our strategy is based on Lyapunov's method as it is presented in \cite{Achleitner2016,Achleitner2018}.
-The matrices we need for a Lyapunov estimate now depend on the stochastic variable.
-This requires a careful analysis of the random effect.
+In addition we prove the decay rate of the n-th derivative with respect to the stochastic variable of the solutions.
+The novelties are i.) for the first time hypocoercivity is shown for a linearized BGK model that conserves mass, momentum and energy with randomness in the collision frequency, ii.)new estimates for the decay of the derivatives of the solution with respect to the stochastic variable, which is very useful in applications.